Zum Hauptinhalt springen

 Language

-There are two official languages in Finland: Finnish and Swedish.
-However, Swedish is spoken by only about 5% of the population.
+Finland has two official languages: Finnish and Swedish.
+Swedish, though, is spoken by only around 5% of the population.

 Hello!Hei!/Moi!/Terve!